liangyuwei/rosserial_wiseglove/README.md

 ## Requirements
+**Software:**
 1. Install ROS on Windows.
+Check out [here](http://wiki.ros.org/Installation/Windows).
+Note that installing ROS on Windows requires the installation of VS2019.
-2. Optitrack Motive.
+2. Optitrack Motive software for rigid body pose tracking.

+**Hardware:**
+1. Optitrack motion capture system.
-3. Wiseglove(s) hardware (Used to be S14.
+2. A pair of Wiseglove's datagloves (Used to be S14.
 Now we use S15, which consists of 15 sensors for one hand, including flexion/extension, abduction/adduction, and others).

 ## Usage (together with another repo)